-7. Fluency in English and Welsh where possible, and where programmes are delivered and assessed in languages other than English, fluency in the relevant language(s) (unless other secure arrangements are in place to ensure that external examiners are provided with the information to make their judgements).
+- Fluency in English, and where programmes are delivered and assessed in languages other than English, fluency in the relevant language(s) (unless other secure arrangements are in place to ensure that External Examiners are provided with the information to make their judgements).

-11. Nominations for External Examiner appointments should normally be from within the higher education system and possess appropriate levels of academic and, where appropriate, other professional expertise and experience in relation to the relevant subject area and assessment approaches.
+- Nominations for External Examiner appointments should normally be from within the higher education system and possess appropriate levels of academic and, where appropriate, other professional expertise, and experience in relation to the relevant subject area and assessment approaches.

-13. Examiners from outside the higher education system may exceptionally be appointed as External Examiners provided that such persons possess the relevant expertise and experience to fulfil the requirements for appointment as External Examiners.
+- Examiners from outside the higher education system may exceptionally be appointed as External Examiners, provided that such persons possess the relevant expertise and experience to fulfil the requirements for appointment as External Examiners.
 Such External Examiners shall not have sole responsibility for a programme of study.

 Terms of Office

-External Examiners shall normally be appointed for a period of four academic years, with a possibility of re-appointment for a fifth year subject to the approval of the Chair of the Progression and Awards Board.
+External Examiners are normally appointed for a period of four academic years, with a possibility of re-appointment for a fifth year subject to the approval of the Chair of the Progression and Awards Board.

-1. Other than in exceptional circumstances, an External Examiner shall not be reappointed before a lapse of at least five years since their last period of appointment.
+- Other than in exceptional circumstances, an External Examiner cannot be re-appointed before a lapse of at least five years since their last period of appointment.

-2. The number of External Examinerships held by persons being considered for nomination as External Examiners should not normally exceed two during the External Examiner’s period of appointment.
+- The number of External Examiner posts held by candidates being considered for nomination as External Examiners should not normally exceed two during the External Examiner’s period of appointment.